 Nuance offers five editions of Version 11 — "Home," "Premium," "Professional," "Legal" and "Medical" — each with a different set of features.
 The "Preferred" Edition is no more; it has been re-branded as the "Premium" Edition.

 In January 2011, Nuance announced the release of the UK version of the "Medical" Edition.
-The North American version has not yet been released.
+About six months later, Nuance released Dragon Medical Practice Edition internationally.

 In June 2011, Nuance announced the release of Version 11.5.
 Changes between Version 11 and 11.5 include: